OCR for data extraction from bank statements

 - Works with non-English or multiple languages.
 This feature is important for multinational operators who work across national borders.

 - Ease of use, batch processing of multiple documents and seamless 2-way integration with multiple accounting software.

 If you work with invoices, and receipts or worry about ID verification, check out Nanonets online OCR or PDF text extractor to extract text from PDF documents for free.
-Click below to learn more about Nanonets Enterprise Automation Solution.
+Click below to learn more about Nanonets Data Entry Automation Solution.

 Bank Statement OCR can extract relevant elements from bank statements and store them in a logical manner for future processing.
 AI-enabled OCR tools like Nanonets can help banks, individuals and all organizations that deal with bank statements by enhancing service delivery quality, providing access to error-free critical financial data, and allowing periodic assessment of progress and financial wellbeing.

 Nanonets online OCR & OCR API have many interesting use cases that could optimize your business performance, save costs and boost growth.
 Find out how Nanonets' use cases can apply to your product.